jtermaat/reggie/README.md

 Time was the most challenging constraint in this project, and there are plenty of things left to do.
 Here are some critical areas:

+- Right now, there is room for some enhancement to the integration between the ReAct agent and the rag graph.
+This is a critical issue in the functionality of the tool that hasn't been fully resolved purely due to time constraints.
+I'm happy to discuss this in more depth.

 - Right now, I'm using gpt-5-nano to tag the comments, but given this that this is a simple classification task, we could likely switch to a lightweight open source model.
 One candidate to try is [Extract-0](https://github.com/herniqeu/extract0)

 - We should do more experiments to tune the parameters in config.py.
 Chunk_size and chunk_offset could likely benefit from smaller values, but there hasn't been time to effectively experiment with this.